ruhi96/noteapp/README.md

 All Firebase configuration is now managed via environment variables for easy deployment on Render.

+**Note:** This app only uses Firebase for Authentication (Google Sign-in), so we only need 3 Firebase frontend variables.

 | Variable | Description | Required | Where to Find |
 |----------|-------------|----------|---------------|
 | `SUPABASE_URL` | Supabase project URL | Yes | Supabase Dashboard → Project Settings → API |